philpagel/debian-headless/README.md

 can either be a physical RS-232 cable or a virtual serial port provided by a remote management module/software such as HPEs iLO or something similar.

-## In a nutshell

-    # Edit the configuration variables
-    make config

-    # Get a netinst image
-    make download

-    # Create and adapt preseed.cfg
-    cp minimal-preseed.cfg preseed.cfg

-    vim preseed.cfg

-    # Build image
-    make image

-    # OPTIONAL: test iso image in qemu
-    make qemu-bios
-    make qemu-uefi

-    # Write image to usb stick
-    make usb

-    # optional: Add a FAT32 partition on the remaining free space
-    make FAT

-    # Boot from the stick
-    # Find IP address of the server
-    # Connect to the installer via ssh or serial console
-    # It may take a few minutes until sshd is up...

 ## Known problems